Breast Cancer Research

 Other Contributions

-The All In Foundation also supports a variety of breast cancer research teams, non-profits, and support groups through our annual grant program.
-Over $90,000 was contributed specifically to breast cancer-focused applicants in the 2021-2022 grant cycle.
+The All In Foundation also supports a variety of cancer research teams, non-profits, and support groups through our annual grant program.
+Over $70,000 was contributed specifically to cancer-focused applications submitted in the 2023 - 2024 grant cycle.

 Fundraising & Events...

-The 2022 Dabo Swinney Ladies Clinic was held on Saturday, July 16th at Littlejohn Coliseum in Clemson, SC.
-The objective of the clinic is to educate women on the importance of early breast cancer screening and to raise money for breast cancer research and technology, all while learning some of the rules, strategy, training, etc. of college football.
-This year, with the help of a generous $150,000 donation from Jersey Mikes Subs, the Ladies Clinic raised $350,000 for the fight against breast cancer!
+The 2023 Dabo Swinney Ladies Clinic was held on Saturday, July 15th at Littlejohn Coliseum in Clemson, SC.
+The objective of the clinic is to educate women on the importance of early breast cancer screening and to raise money for breast cancer research and technology, all while learning some of the rules, strategy, training, etc. of Clemson Football.
+This year, the ladies that attended the Dabo Swinney Ladies Clinic raised $250,000 for the fight against breast cancer!